 Consideration should be given to providing a common ground bus throughout the building.
-Conceptually a common ground bus would originate from the main service entrance and run up through stacked electrical rooms, where an insulated wall-mounted copper ground plate would be installed for GSA P-100 Version 1.0, issued March 2014 connecting any equipment needing a common ground.
+Conceptually a common ground bus would originate from the main service entrance and run up through stacked electrical rooms, where an insulated wall-mounted copper ground plate would be installed for connecting any equipment needing a common ground.
 Where conditions might prohibit an isosceles triangle counterpoise ground, consideration should be given to installing chemical ground rods in trenches or borings supplemented with conductivityenhancing soil conditioners such as Bentonite clay or conductive concrete.